Yule and Christmas in Denmark: Church visits

-In Denmark, there is a tradition to go to Church on the afternoon of Christmas Eve, on the 24th.
-The text is Luke 2, but since the 24th is not an official Christmas holiday, there was no official ritual for that day until recently.
+In Denmark, there is a tradition to go to church on the afternoon of Christmas Eve, on the 24th, with the country being largely of the Evangelical-Lutheran denomination of Christianity.
+The text on which the liturgy is focused is Luke 2.

 Most churches have Christmas services on both official Christmas holidays, 25 and 26 December, with well-defined rituals.

 Going to church on Christmas Eve has become very popular.
 The services on 24 December are the most heavily frequented services of the year.
 In some areas with around a third of the population attending.
 There are no statistics of attendants at services in Denmark.